AVSofronov/hello-world/README.md

 # hello-world
 First repository

-Headed straight for developer career
+Headed straight for a developer career